Soham360/csp-fastpages/_posts/2023-02-08-AP-safe_computing.md

 * After a Virus or being compromised by Phishing it is advised to review all of you PII vulnerabilities.

 ## Blog Post Reflection:
 1. Describe PII you have seen on project in CompSci Principles.
+    - Projects that include PII on a project in CSP is seen on the login page.
+When people login to a site on our website, their information includes their name and their email.
-1. What are your feelings about PII and your personal exposure?
+2. What are your feelings about PII and your personal exposure?
+    - I think PIIs have the potential to be dangerous because people are able to stalk you online and I don’t want to be stalked.
+However, PII’s are necessary for login and user experience so it is important to be sure that the information you are giving is to a secure website where your information will not be stolen.
-1. Describe good and bad passwords?
+3. Describe good and bad passwords?
 What is another step that is used to assist in authentication.
+    - A good password is one that can not be guessed by other people and does not include any personal information.
+    - A bad password is 1234567890 or something that can be easily guessed.
-1. Try to describe Symmetric and Asymmetric encryption.
+4. Try to describe Symmetric and Asymmetric encryption.
+    - Symmetric Encryption: Method of encryption where the same key is used for both encryption and decryption; is fast and efficient (SECRET KEY)
+    - Asymmetric Encryption: encryption that uses two different keys for encryption and decryption.
+The public key, is used for encrypting the data and shared widely, and the private key, is used for decrypting the data and must be kept confidential.
-1. Provide an example of encryption we used in AWS deployment.
+5. Provide an example of encryption we used in AWS deployment.
+    - AES-256 encryption
-1. Describe a phishing scheme you have learned about ***the hard way***.
+6. Describe a phishing scheme you have learned about ***the hard way***.
 Describe some other phishing techniques.
+    - A phishing scheme I seen recently is where an unknown number texts you about a guaranteed way to make a lot of money using cryptocurrencies and asks you to click the link they have included.
+They say this link adds you to a giveaway where the winner gets to know the secret method to make the money.
+In reality the link just steals your information and the giveaway is fake.
+    - Other phishing include malicious websites, voice mail messages, or email.